Is Positive Reinforcement the Best Way to Train Your Dog?

 It is proven that positive reinforcement works.
 Your dog does something you approve of, you reward him, therefore he will give you more of that behaviour in order to get more rewards.
 His good behaviour has been reinforced in a positive way.

 Many trainers boast about their sole use of positive reinforcement.
 While this is commendable, however, I find that a dog learns faster and is less confused when it is told what to do and what not to do.
-Ie using a combination of positive and negative reinforcement.
+Ie using a combination of positive reinforcement and positive punishment.

 Would you raise your child with praise alone?
 Never say ‘don’t do that’?